SanderM2/ha-view-default-tab/README.md

 ### Via HACS

 1. Add this repository as a custom repository in HACS
-2. Install "View Default Tab"
+2. Install "View Default Tab KNUTS"
 3. Add the resource to your Lovelace resources

 ### Manual Installation